Stephen Fox-Strangways, 1st Earl of Ilchester: Career

 He was educated at Eton College and Christ Church, Oxford, then took a Grand Tour.
 On his father's death in 1716, he inherited (among other estates) Redlynch Park in Somerset, where he improved both the house and gardens.
 He purchased further land in Wiltshire and Somerset.
 His father had been appointed to the lucrative post of Paymaster of the Forces under King Charles II, from which post he had made his huge fortune.

-In 1726 Fox was elected as a Member of Parliament for Shaftesbury in Dorset, a seat he held until 1741, when he was raised to the peerage of Great Britain and joined the House of Lords as Baron Ilchester of Ilchester in the County of Somerset and Baron Strangways of Woodford in the County of Dorset; In 1747 he was created Baron Ilchester and Stavordale of Redlynch, in the County of Somerset, with special remainder in default of male issue of his own to his younger brother Henry Fox, and in 1756 was further honoured when he was made Earl of Ilchester, with the same special remainder.
+In 1726 Fox was elected as a Member of Parliament for Shaftesbury in Dorset, a seat he held until 1741.
+He served as Secretary to the Treasury from 1739 to 1741.
+In 1741 he was raised to the peerage of Great Britain and joined the House of Lords as Baron Ilchester of Ilchester in the County of Somerset and Baron Strangways of Woodford in the County of Dorset; In 1747 he was created Baron Ilchester and Stavordale of Redlynch, in the County of Somerset, with special remainder in default of male issue of his own to his younger brother Henry Fox, and in 1756 was further honoured when he was made Earl of Ilchester, with the same special remainder.
 In 1763 he was admitted to the Privy Council.